MBM Glossaries: Conflict Resolution Skills Definition

 Conflict Management Skills

 Refers to a set of skills that allows an individual to constructively handle conflict or potential conflict.
-Conflict Management training courses are usually given to leaders or potential managerial roles to help them understand how to diffuse and use conflict to their team’s advantage.
+In fact, Conflict Management training courses are usually given to leaders or potential managerial roles to help them understand how to diffuse and use conflict to their team’s advantage.

 Conflict Resolution Training